The GameDev Business Handbook

 How much will The GameDev Business Handbook cost?

-During the pre-sale period, the digital version will cost $19.99.
+The digital version costs $19.99.
 The hardcover (which includes the digital edition when purchased directly from Bithell Games) is slightly more at $29.99 (plus shipping).
-Prices will go up slightly after the pre-sale period ends (when the digital version is released).

 Shipping costs will be $7 in the United States.
 International shipping will range from $17 to $25.
 We recognize international shipping costs are outrageous and we’re working to resolve this issue in a direct manner.
 Unfortunately, this is the current situation.
 Apologies.